 Braised Sea Cucumber: It's fermented sea cucumber braised with green onions.

-Dezhou Braised Chicken: A traditional dish from Dezhou city with a history of over 300 years old, it once served the royal family in Qing Dynasty.
+Dezhou Braised Chicken: A traditional dish from Dezhou city with a history of over 300 years, it was once served the royal family in the Qing Dynasty.
 The chicken is fleshy, tender and savory.

 Has this post sparked your wanderlust?
 Let us tailor-make a China trip that includes this new and exciting place.
 Or if you want to find out more about what Shandong has to offer or have any other inquiries, please don't hesitate to email us at .